Using AWS Sagemaker

 AWS administrator will create DeepSense AWS IAM user account.
 AWS will send you an email containing information about your account. and users will have access to the AWS SageMaker Notebook instance.

-- Navigate to security credentials in the right top corner, where the account name is written.
+- After signing in to the AWS Management Console, locate the security credentials in the right top corner, where the account number and user name is written.

 - Begin with SageMaker Notebook.